 Basically, functional medicine is an alternative form of medicine that focuses on the root cause of disease.
 This approach treats the whole person rather than isolated symptoms.
 It focuses on making positive lifestyle changes in order to control disease or to reduce risk factors for disease.
 The health story of a person’s life is taken into account to create a health plan which is personalized just for them.
 Functional medicine practitioners believe that “food is medicine” and the information our bodies get from food either hurts us or heals us.
 Positive psychology is utilized in order to help people make behavior changes.
 Positive psychology doesn’t look at what’s wrong with a person.
 Instead, this approach looks at what is right and how we can use our strengths to make behavior changes.

 To read more about what functional medicine is, check out this post.
+To learn more about the value of health coaches, read this post.

 Why did you choose the Functional Medicine Coaching Academy?